Farah-H/terraform_security_hardening/README.md

 - An AWS account with valid credentials (access keys)
 - Terraform v1.0.2 or later
 - Python v3.6 or later
-- Boto3
+- Boto3 v.1.17 or later
-- A unix or Bash terminal
+- A Unix or Bash terminal

 ```bash
 export AWS_ACCESS_KEY_ID="your_aws_key_id"